folk tales

 The Persian Princess and the Pea

 Mahin Banu’s Baby.
-My mother’s early years in 1940s Tehran.
 Written in four vignettes, No. 1.
 Smoky silhouettes of Mahin Banu’s death lingered for some time in the Moftakhar household, acting and re-acting the events of that solemn day on the walls in a macabre shadow play.
-Aware of the chaos that was sure to…
+Aware of the chaos that was sure to ensue, Mahin Banu’s eldest sister, Badr al-Zaman,…

 -